- About Us

 In addition, students then have a choice of up to four options, though the vast majority of Trent students have a Modern Foreign Language as one of those four choices.
 The option subjects available are:

 The aim of the Sixth Form Curriculum at Trent is not simply to attain the grades necessary to gain a first choice university place.

 It is hoped that by this stage, students will be consolidating the school's overall aims of developing self-motivation, intellectual curiosity and independent learning.
 A-Level study is central to the academic portfolio of a Trent Sixth Form education.
 A-Levels still form the basis of the majority of university offers, and are the "hard currency" understood by universities and employers.
 Most of those offers are based on three A2 (full A-Levels).

 Students begin by selecting four subjects in Year 12 from an extensive range:

-  There is also an option to study BTEC Sport (in place of two options) which is a well respected coursework based qualification leading to the equivalent of either two or three A-Levels.
+There is also an option to study BTEC Sport (in place of two options) which is a well respected coursework based qualification leading to the equivalent of either one or two A-Levels.
 It is usually expected that a grade B in a comparable GCSE is achieved in the subjects chosen.